 The 1% risk rule means not risking more than 1% of account capital on a single trade.
+It doesn’t mean only putting 1% of your capital into a trade.
+Put as much capital as you wish, but if the trade is losing more than 1% of your total capital, close the position.
 Risking 1% or less per trade is the standard for most professional traders.
-Here’s how that works.

 If you allow yourself to risk 2% then, it would be the 2% rule.
 If you only risk 0.5%, then it is the 0.5% rule.
 The concept is the same regardless of the exact percentage chosen: control your risk and keep losses on any single trade to a small percentage of the account.